mengsiwei/mengsiwei.github.io/index.md

 Welcome to my blog!

-I am A P(ersevering)h(appy)D(edicating) in vision.
+I am a P(ersevering)h(appy)D(edicating) in vision.

-This blog will add some contents on AIGC/3D/4D Generaion related techniques, aiming to be a simple blog!
+This blog will add contents on AIGC/3D/4D Generaion related techniques, aiming to be a simple blog:)

 Welcome to issue!